 Syracuse University School of Education faculty members Christine Ashby and Beth Myers discussed the initiatives of the Center on Disability and Inclusion (CDI) during a Zoom public forum attended by more than 35 Central New York leaders earlier this month, hosted by Syracuse University’s Thursday Morning Roundtable.
+Watch the presentation.

 Aligned with the International Day of Persons with Disabilities on Dec.
 3, Ashby and Myers walked through the center’s priorities and projects’ impact on campus, in Central New York and globally.